Table of Contents

 10 Conditions Caused by Burn Pit Exposure

-The VA is still investigating the possible long-term health effects of toxic burn pits and exposure.
+The VA is still investigating the possible long-term health effects of toxic exposure due to burn pits.
 However, from data already collected, several conditions have been linked to burn pit emissions, including those listed below.

 Like Agent Orange exposure, exposure to burn pit smoke and particulate matter may cause various forms of cancer.
 Lung, stomach, and skin cancers are some of the more common types, but brain cancer, leukemia, and lymphoma have also been reported.
 Prostate cancer, testicular cancer, blood cancer, and soft tissue sarcoma are also listed as service-connected cancers in the VA’s burn pit registry, according to a Burn Pits 360 study (PDF).